-- Whistle-Blowing Policy: The whistle-blowing policy of the Company specifically mandates members of staff to promptly disclose any illegal, immoral, or illegitimate practices including suspicious activities that may adversely affect the Company and/or its stakeholders.
-The Company provides a window for anonymous disclosures under this policy via a dedicated portal in addition to other channels through which employees may wish to make whistleblowing disclosures anonymously. - Employment Practices- The NASD Staff Handbook regulates the conduct and affairs of members of staff. - •Service Delivery: To facilitate quality service delivery to customers, the Company has in place Service Level Agreements (SLA), which regulate the contractual relationships among different units of the Company and their external vendors. - •Board Evaluation Policy: To formulate procedures and lay down criteria for the evaluation of the Board, Committees, Chairman, and Individual Directors. - •Board Induction Policy: Ensures that newly appointed Directors have a broad understanding of their role, the Board's culture and operations as well as ensuring that new members are well informed and receive the required support to function as Directors. - Conflict of Interest Policy: Aims to identify, reduce, and address conflicts of interest within the Company.
+Whistle-Blowing Policy: The whistle-blowing policy of the Company specifically mandates members of staff to promptly disclose any illegal, immoral, or illegitimate practices including suspicious activities that may adversely affect the Company and/or its stakeholders.
+The Company provides a window for anonymous disclosures under this policy via a dedicated portal in addition to other channels through which employees may wish to make whistleblowing disclosures anonymously.

+Employment Practices: The NASD Staff Handbook regulates the conduct and affairs of members of staff.

+Service Delivery: To facilitate quality service delivery to customers, the Company has in place Service Level Agreements (SLA), which regulate the contractual relationships among different units of the Company and their external vendors.

+Board Evaluation Policy: To formulate procedures and lay down criteria for the evaluation of the Board, Committees, Chairman, and Individual Directors.

+Board Induction Policy: Ensures that newly appointed Directors have a broad understanding of their role, the Board's culture and operations as well as ensuring that new members are well informed and receive the required support to function as Directors.

+Conflict of Interest Policy: Aims to identify, reduce, and address conflicts of interest within the Company.

-- •Complaint Management Policy: To ensure the delivery of consistent, high quality and accountable responses to complaints and minimize damage to the Company's reputation arising from an unattended or unresolved complaint. - •Directors' Remuneration Policy: Sets out remuneration for Directors that is fair and appropriate and ensures that the Company maintains the mix and balance of remuneration to adequately reward, attract, motivate, and retain Directors and Senior Executives. - •Selection and Appointment of Directors Policy: Stipulates the procedure for selection and appointment of Directors. - •Employee Trading Account Policy: To ensure that transactions undertaken by employees in securities trading on the NASD platform do not conflict with money laundering and other regulations. - •Code of Professional Conduct: Sets out basic principles to guide the conduct of Directors, employees and other stakeholders who have dealings with NASD. - •Corporate Communications Policy: Aims to ensure the dissemination of high quality internal and external information consistent with the Company's identity, positioning, and strategic priorities. - •Remote Working Policy: In view of current realities, this policy outlines NASD's guidelines and expectations for employees working from a location other than its physical offices, ensures business continuity during crisis and provides a framework to guide remote working to ensure efficient productivity.
+Complaint Management Policy: To ensure the delivery of consistent, high quality and accountable responses to complaints and minimize damage to the Company's reputation arising from an unattended or unresolved complaint.

+Directors' Remuneration Policy: Sets out remuneration for Directors that is fair and appropriate and ensures that the Company maintains the mix and balance of remuneration to adequately reward, attract, motivate, and retain Directors and Senior Executives.

+Selection and Appointment of Directors Policy: Stipulates the procedure for selection and appointment of Directors.

+Employee Trading Account Policy: To ensure that transactions undertaken by employees in securities trading on the NASD platform do not conflict with money laundering and other regulations.

+Code of Professional Conduct: Sets out basic principles to guide the conduct of Directors, employees and other stakeholders who have dealings with NASD.

+Corporate Communications Policy: Aims to ensure the dissemination of high quality internal and external information consistent with the Company's identity, positioning, and strategic priorities.

+Remote Working Policy: In view of current realities, this policy outlines NASD's guidelines and expectations for employees working from a location other than its physical offices, ensures business continuity during crisis and provides a framework to guide remote working to ensure efficient productivity.

+Anti-Corruption Policy: Aims to is to establish controls to ensure compliance with all applicable anti-bribery and corruption regulations, and to ensure that the Company's business is conducted in a socially responsible manner.

-(m) Insider Trading
+(k) Insider Trading